Faculty Request a Workshop

 The librarians on the instruction team continually seek to improve our teaching and our program.
 We attend formal workshops on pedagogy, conduct peer observations of other librarians teaching, and meet weekly to discuss the best practices in library instruction.
 In 2014, our program was recognized as an Exemplary Information Literacy Program by our national organization in the areas of Collaboration, Outreach, and Staffing.
 Providing the best possible library instruction to our students is our number one priority.

-The best method is to use the online forms above.
-Please send your request at least one week in advance; you will receive an email confirmation usually within 24 hours of its receipt.
-You can also contact Jennifer Resor-Whicker, Coordinator of Library Instruction, at 540-831-5691 or email@example.com to discuss the possibilities.
+The best method is to use the online form.
+Please send your request at least two weeks in advance; you will receive an email confirmation usually within 24 hours of its receipt.
+You can also contact Jennifer Resor-Whicker, Head of Research Services or call 540-831-5691 to discuss the possibilities.

 Our workshops are hands-on sessions held in our information literacy centers.
 Our active learning approach leads to students learning and remembering more, but it also takes longer to conduct.
 We usually ask for a full class period (50-75 minutes).

 We have two information literacy centers.
 "A" has 20 computers and can hold up to 40 students.
-"B" is newly designed thanks to an award from the Steelcase Education Active Learning Center 2018 grant cycle, offers 30 Chromebooks and flexible space.
-In a pinch, we can split a large class between the two rooms.
+"B" offers an active learning design, thanks to an award from the Steelcase Education Active Learning Center 2018 grant cycle, and offers 30 Chromebooks and flexible space.
+In a pinch, we can split a large class between the two rooms or visit your own classroom.

 Of course!
 We teach whenever you teach.
 We have a lot of experience with providing instruction through D2L and Zoom.
 We are also happy to take the show on the road and go to the Roanoke Higher Education Center.
 For library instruction at Radford University Carilion, please contact Mary Catherine Santoro, RUC Outreach & Instruction Librarian.